mariebuysse/Spiroplasma-human-infections_ms/README.md

 The phylogenetic tree was visualized and modified using `figtree` (see details [here](https://github.com/rambaut/figtree)).

 ## 2.5.
-Detection of protein sequences with an OTU domain
+Detection of protein sequences
 ### 2.5.1.
-With an OTU domain
+Detection of protein sequences with an OTU domain
 To detect and summarize protein sequences containing an OTU domain across a set of genomes, we used HMM profile for PF02338 (id. for the OTU-like cysteine protease, <https://www.ebi.ac.uk/interpro/entry/pfam/PF02338/>).
 For this purpose, we ran a dedicated script that relies on `HMMER` (hmmsearch, see details [here](<https://github.com/EddyRivasLab/hmmer/tree/master>)) to search for the domain in a combined FASTA `.faa` file containing proteins from the target genomes.
 To run the script, the files required are (i) a set of `Genomes.faa` (here SpiroGRMP1.faa, SpiroGRMP3.faa and other *Spiroplasma* genomes), and (ii) `PF02338.hmm` (to download [here](<https://www.ebi.ac.uk/interpro/entry/pfam/PF02338/>)).